xinyirachel/VintageFashion/README.md

 	Then "New item created!" page is displayed
 	And the details of the created clothes is displayed on "New item created!" page

-4. User should be able to view listed items
-Acceptance criteria:
+4. As a user, I want to view listings.
+So I click "All listings" button on Home page Acceptance criteria:
 *	Given a user is on Home page
 	When the user clicked on "All listings" button
 	Then the user should be directed to Listing page
 	And listed clothes should be displayed on Listings page

-5. User should be able to edit the clothes the he/she created on Listing page
+5. As a user, I want to edit the clothes I created on Listing page.
+	So I click on "Update" button on Listing page.

+6. As a user, I want to purchase the clothes on Listing page.
+	So I click on "Buy" button on Listing page.

 ## Wireframes for your app
 ![homepagenotlogin](/docs/3.png)